iiab/iiab/roles/maps/README.md

 ### How do I view 3D Terrain?

-After 3D terrain is installed, enable it by clicking the mountains button in the top-right.
+After 3D terrain is installed, enable it by clicking the "mountains" square button, in the top-right.

 Then tilt the map by holding down the **Ctrl** key on your keyboard while dragging your mouse (or drag with two fingers, if on a mobile device!)